theodox/theodox.github.io/pelican/content/Maya_callbacks_cheat_sheet.md

         # captures the name of the text and the value passed in by the user
         cmds.showWindow(w)

 However, closures are automatically created by Python when a given scope is closed up - in this example, that would be at the end of the function.
 The values that are 'closed over' are determined when the function finishes.
-Which is usually what you want -- unless you're in the habit of re-using variable names:
+Which is usually what you want... unless you're in the habit of re-using variable names:

     def closure_example_surprise(value)
         w = cmds.window()